OppyDevAI/OppyDev/OppyUsageGuide.md

 The AI agent that powers OppyDev works by stringing together different actions in order to complete a task.
 Each of these tasks and actions can be triggered by Oppy automatically or manually by the user by entering them into the prompt box.
 Enter the task into the prompt box with a colon at the end to trigger the task.
 Some tasks can accept additional input as instructions, others are run as is.
 When your cursor is in an empty prompt box you can press tab to cycle through several of the most useful tasks.

-**ask oppy:** This will return an immediate reponse to your prompt from the AI.
+**ask oppy:** This will return an immediate response to your prompt from the AI.
 Typically this would be used when you want a quick answer to a question.
 Your project details and files references will also be visible to the AI when generating it's response.

 **ask search:** This will search the web first to find sources that can help respond to your prompt before sending the results of the search to the AI to generate a response.
-The AI will identify relavent details in the online sources and then summarize the results in order to respond to your prompt.
+The AI will identify relevant details in the online sources and then summarize the results in order to respond to your prompt.
 Chrome needs to be installed on your computer for this task to work.

 **get docs:** This will write documentation to a .md file based on a URL you pass into the task.
 The file will automatically be saved into the documentation folder of your current project.
 You can then use this documentation as a reference when prompting Oppy to give him a better understanding of the coding environment you are working in.
 Chrome needs to be installed on your computer for this task to work.